antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ### Brute force DSL parsing

-1. Random shuffle the available DSL parsers
+1. Random shuffle the available DSL parsers.
-2. Attempt parsing with each of the available DSL parsers
+2. Attempt parsing with each of the available DSL parsers.
-3. If any parser gives 0 residual then stop the loop and use that parser as "working parser."
+3. If any parser gives a zero residual then stop the loop and use that parser as a "working parser."
-4. The parser that gives smallest residual is chosen and "working parser."
+4. The parser that gives the smallest residual is chosen as a "working parser."

 ### Parsing with the help of a DSL-classifier

-1. Apply the DSL classifier to the given spec and order the DSL parsers according to the obtained classification probabilities
+1. Apply the DSL classifier to the given spec and order the DSL parsers according to the obtained classification probabilities.
 2. Do the "Brute force DSL parsing" steps 2, 3, and 4.

 ### Derivation of a DSL-classifier